gfontenot/website-source-hakyll/web/main/about.markdown

 I'm traveling the country right now, spending a month in various US cities before settling in Austin, TX.
 I'm currently living in Portland.

-I root for [Houston Astros][astros], and lift weights at whatever CrossFit gym is closest to my Airbnb.
+I root for the [Houston Astros][astros], and lift weights at whatever CrossFit gym is closest to my Airbnb.

 [astros]: http://houston.astros.mlb.com/index.jsp